 To enable Xdebug, you must configure a file in your Git repository, configure your IDE, and set up port forwarding.
 You can configure some settings in the

 magento.app.yaml file.
-After editing, you can push the Git changes across all Starter environments and Pro Integration environments to enable Xdebug.
-You do not need to do this for Pro Staging & Production environments as Xdebug is always available.
+After editing, push the Git changes across all Starter environments and Pro integration environments to enable Xdebug.
+Xdebug is already available in Pro Staging & Production environments.

 Once configured, you can debug CLI commands, web requests, and code.
 Remember that all cloud infrastructure environments are read-only.
 Clone the code to your local development environment to perform debugging.
-For Pro Staging and Production environments, we include additional instructions for Xdebug.
+For Pro Staging and Production environments, see additional instructions for Xdebug.

 To run and use Xdebug, you need the SSH URL for the environment.
-You can locate the information through the Project Web Interface or your Cloud Onboarding UI.
+You can locate the information through the Cloud Console or your Cloud Onboarding UI.

 To add Xdebug, Adobe recommends working in a development branch.